 Ferry operators (at the time of booking) will be able to alert you to possible scenarios where there may be one or two limitations in the service and facilities that they can provide:

 - The design of the ship or the port infrastructure and equipment, including terminals, may make it impossible to carry out embarkation, disembarkation, or carriage of the disabled passengers or those with reduced mobility in a safe or operationally feasible manner.
 In this scenario you may find it helpful to travel with an able-bodied companion to assist you during the voyage.
 Or to travel on a different vessel.

 - To comply with safety regulations, they may have to limit the number of passengers needing individual assistance on each crossing.
 In this scenario we would advise change the date or time of your sailing.

-Our ferry operators will be able to arrange several services either at the ports (assistance embarking or disembarking) or onboard their vessels (Disabled toilets, Wheelchair accessible cabins, lifts).
+Our ferry operators will be able to arrange assistance either at the ports (assistance embarking or disembarking) or onboard their vessels (Disabled toilets, Wheelchair accessible cabins, lifts).
 These services are free of charge and are arranged on a first come, first served basis.
-So again, we stress the importance of notifying the operator as possible to ensure whatever help you require I sorted out in advance.
+So again, we stress the importance of notifying the operator as possible to ensure whatever help you require is sorted out in advance.